+Facilitator's remarks:

-Facilitator's remarks: With the exception of IND, all delegations present were against the provision.
+With the exception of IND, all delegations present were against the provision.

-[Rule 7: DE MINIMIS]
+[Rule 8: DE MINIMIS]

-For the application of the primary rule, non-originating materials that do not satisfy the rule shall be disregarded, provided that the totality of such materials does not exceed [10%] in value, weight or volume, as specified in each chapter, of [all the materials used.] [the product]
+For the application of the primary rule, non-originating materials that do not satisfy the rule shall be disregarded, provided that the totality of such materials does not exceed [10%] in value, weight or volume, as specified in each chapter, of the good.